 * Euro zone bonds rise across credit spectrum after deal

-* Temporary nature of deal a worry, seen delaying Fed tapering
+* Temporary nature of deal a worry, seen delaying Fed

 * Spain and France to sell bonds

 By Ana Nicolaci da Costa